LisaHJung/OTel-for-Beginners-JS/README.md

   - [OpenTelemetry for Beginners series - The JavaScript Journey](https://youtu.be/iEEIabOha8U?feature=shared)
 - [OpenTelemetry Slack channel](https://opentelemetry.io/community/end-user/slack-channel/)

+Now that you’ve covered the pipeline architecture in Episode 2, let’s move on to Episode 3 to set up the learning environment.

 #  Episode 3 - Set Up Your Learning Environment: Ready, Steady, Trace!

 ## Run the learning environment locally